ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/10-service-injection.md

    });
 ```

-In this component test, we *[registered](https://guides.emberjs.com/release/applications/dependency-injection/#toc_factory-registrations)* our own router service with Ember in the `beforeEach` hook.
+In this component test, we *[registered](../../release/applications/dependency-injection/#toc_factory-registrations)* our own router service with Ember in the `beforeEach` hook.
 When our component is rendered and requests the router service to be injected, it will get an instance of our `MockRouterService` instead of the built-in router service.

 This is a pretty common testing technique called *mocking* or *stubbing*.
 Our `MockRouterService` implements the same interface as the built-in router service – the part that we care about anyway; which is that it has a `currentURL` property that reports the current "logical" URL.
 This allows us to fix the URL at a pre-determined value, making it possible to easily test our component without having to navigate to a different page.
 As far as our component can tell, we are currently on the page `/foo/bar/baz?some=page#anchor`, because that's the result it would get when querying the router service.

-By using service injections and mocks, Ember allows us to build *[loosely coupled](../../part-2/service-injection/#toc_mocking-services-in-tests)* components that can each be tested in isolation, while acceptance tests provide end-to-end coverage that ensures that these components do indeed work well together.
+By using service injections and mocks, Ember allows us to build *[loosely coupled][TODO: link to loosely coupled]* components that can each be tested in isolation, while acceptance tests provide end-to-end coverage that ensures that these components do indeed work well together.

 ```run:command hidden=true cwd=super-rentals
 ember test --path dist